kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Automatic upgrade

-By default, k3os and its embedded k3s instance get upgraded automatically on each node in an HA and non-disruptive way, thanks to its embedded system upgrade controller.
+By default, k3os and its embedded k3s instance get upgraded automatically on each node, thanks to its embedded system upgrade controller.
 If you wish to turn that feature off, please remove the following label `k3os.io/upgrade=latest` with the following command:

 ```sh
 kubectl label node <nodename> 'k3os.io/upgrade'- --kubeconfig kubeconfig.yaml